microsoft/psi/topics/InDepth.BasicStreamOperators.md

 * [Mapping](/psi/topics/InDepth.BasicStreamOperators#Mapping): these operators transform messages from the input stream.
 * [Filtering](/psi/topics/InDepth.BasicStreamOperators#Filtering): these operators filter messages from the input stream.
 * [Aggregating](/psi/topics/InDepth.BasicStreamOperators#Aggregating): these operators aggregate messages from the input stream.
+* [Window Computations]](/psi/topics/InDepth.BasicStreamOperators#WindowComputations): these operators aggregate windows of messages from the input stream.
 * [Actuating](/psi/topics/InDepth.BasicStreamOperators#Actuating): these operators allow for actuating based on messages in a stream.
 * [Synchronizing](/psi/topics/InDepth.BasicStreamOperators#Synchronizing): these operators allow for synchronizing multiple streams.
 * [Sampling](/psi/topics/InDepth.BasicStreamOperators#Sampling): these operators allow for sampling over a stream.